 As an aspiring artist, Christy received formal training in art in New York City at the Art Students League and the National Academy of Design—two schools responsible for turning out some of the most prolific and celebrated illustrators of the century.
-He studied under the renowned impressionist artist, William Merritt Chase (1849-1916) at the Arts Students League.
+He studied under the renowned impressionist artist, William Merritt Chase (1849-1916) at The Art Students League.

-By 1915 another war loomed, and once again Christy offered his talents to support the war effort, this time designing government posters for the Red Cross and civilian involvement.
-His posters, Gee, I wish I were a Man! and I Want You for the Navy became iconic and are still heralded to this day.
+In 1915, another war loomed and once again Christy offered his talents to support the war effort, this time designing government posters for the Red Cross and civilian involvement.
+His posters, Gee, I wish I were a Man! and I Want You for the Navy became iconic images that are heralded to this day.

 Christy transitioned into becoming a portrait artist after World War I. Already holding a significant reputation in the field, he was able to paint many celebrities and political figures, including Presidents Franklin Delano Roosevelt, Herbert Hoover, James K. Polk, Martin Van Buren, James A. Garfield, and Calvin Coolidge and his wife, Grace, the Crown Prince Umberto of Italy, Amelia Earhart, General Douglas MacArthur, Charles Evans Hughes, Lawrence Tibbett, Mrs. William Randolph Hearst, and even Benito Mussolini.

-In recognition of his contributions to the field, Howard Chandler Christy was a member of the Society of Illustrators from 1915, and inducted into their Hall of Fame in 1980.
+In recognition of his contributions to the field, Howard Chandler Christy was a member of the Society of Illustrators beginning in 1915, and inducted into their Hall of Fame in 1980.
 His papers can be found at the Lafayette College Special Collections & College Archives.

 Entry written by Bailey Pfohl, 2016 Walt Reed Distinguished Scholar Intern